didiersmith/steve/chapters/polymerized-fullerene.md

 "It'd better work, you complete and utter dropkick!"

-Vincent started the engine and maneuvered the flooded boat closer to the cylinder.
+Vincent started the engine and manoeuvred the flooded boat closer to the cylinder.
 Minutes elapsed as the foam continued to spill out and vanish into the sea.
 The trio shivered.
 Russell was beginning to regret not having brought a wetsuit - the sun was still barely up, and the water was seriously cold.

 Soon, the shivering turned into shaking.
 Russell looked at his compatriots.
 Stacy had given up trying to find a stable perch above the waterline, and was slumped against the wall of the boat, half submerged, arms wrapped around her legs, skin grey, lips blue.
 Vincent didn't look much better - his teeth were chattering uncontrollably and he appeared to have lost his final shred of enthusiasm.
 It dawned on Russell that, if Vincent's plan didn't come to fruition in the next few minutes, death by hypothermia would result.